Data Pipeline

 Delta Live Tables (DLT)¤

-Databricks Delta Live Tables is the recommended orchestrator, offering features like automatic schema change management, continuous execution, and autoscaling.
+Databricks Delta Live Tables offers features like automatic schema change management, continuous execution, and autoscaling.

 Each pipeline node runs inside a dlt.table() or dlt.view() function.
 In the context of DLT, node execution does not